ftschirpke/DnD-Campaign-Manager/content/README.md

-    "AC earliest set 12",           // set new default value for armor class to 12 "SPEED normal add 1.5",         // increase speed by 1.5 "AC normal add DEXMOD",         // add dexterity modifier to armor class "MAXHP normal add LEVEL"        // add the character level to its armor class ]
+    "AC earliest set 12",           // set new default value for armor class to 12 "SPEED normal add 1.5",         // increase speed by 1.5 "AC normal add DEXMOD",         // add dexterity modifier to armor class "MAX_HP normal add LEVEL"        // add the character level to its armor class ]
 ```